-Also, I should mention that I stopped using green powders in favor of consuming more organ meats, which are arguably the best way of getting the micronutrients my body needs.
-Additionally, I’ve decided to make my own freeze-dried and grass-fed beef liver capsules that my family and I supplement with every day.
+Also, I should mention that I stopped using green powders in favor of consuming more organ meats, which are arguably the best way of getting the micronutrients the body needs.
+Additionally, I’ve decided to make my own freeze-dried and grass-fed beef organs capsules, which my family and I supplement with every day.
 You can learn more about that on my MK Supplements page.

 Comparison of Green Powders

-Below is a quick comparison table of all the green powders I covered in the past.
+Below is a quick comparison table of all the green powders I tried or researched for this roundup.